nghoa/beeMapBeeWare/docs/week5.md

 7. Cross-Site Scripting (XSS)
 8. Insecure Deserialization
 9. **Using components with known vulnerabilities**
+    - double checked all used libraries regarding known vulnerabilities
+    - Note: WTForms versions <2.1 are vulnerable against XSS, but the used version is 2.3.3
 10. **Insufficient logging & monitoring**

 ## Bug fixes